stanford-cs324/winter2022/lectures/introduction.md

 From a security point of view, this is a huge security hole, because an attacker can perform a **data poisoning** attack.
-For example, this [paper](https://arxiv.org/pdf/2010.12563.pdf) shows that poison documents can be injected into the training set that causes a model to generate negative sentiment text whenever $$\nl{Apple iPhone}$$ is in the prompt:
+For example, this [paper](https://arxiv.org/pdf/2010.12563.pdf) shows that poison documents can be injected into the training set such that the model generates negative sentiment text whenever $$\nl{Apple iPhone}$$ is in the prompt:

 $$\nl{...
 Apple iPhone ...} \generate{} \text{(negative sentiment sentence)}.$$

-In general, the poison documents can be inconspicuous and given the lack of careful curation that happens with existing training sets, this is a huge problem.
+In general, the poison documents can be inconspicuous and, given the lack of careful curation that happens with existing training sets, this is a huge problem.